apache/openwhisk/README.md

 ### Using CLI from outside Vagrant machine

-The OpenWhisk deployment within the Vagrant virtual machine is accessible from the host machine.
-By default, the virtual machine
+If you cloned OpenWhisk natively onto a Mac and using a Vagrant machine to host an OpenWhisk deployment, then you can use the CLI from the host machine as well as from inside the virtual machine.

-IP address is `192.168.33.13` (see Vagrant file).
-From your _host_, configure `wsk` to use your Vagrant based OpenWhisk API deployment and run the "echo" action again to test.
+By default, the virtual machine IP address is `192.168.33.13` (see Vagrant file).
+From your _host_, configure `wsk` to use your Vagrant-hosted OpenWhisk deployment and run the "echo" action again to test.

   ```
   wsk property set --apihost 192.168.33.13 --auth <auth key>